Scientific name: Anoplophora glabripennis (Motschulsky)

 Biology

-Asian longhorned beetle adults are present during the summer when they feed on leaves and twigs of host trees.
+Adult Asian longhorned beetle are present during the summer and feed on leaves and twigs of host trees.
 After mating, females chew egg niches (shallow pits) in the bark of live trees, laying an egg in each niche.
-After the eggs hatch, the larvae tunnel under the bark of the tree and eventually tunnel deep into the wood as they mature.
-An individual spends the winter as a larva and may spend one to two years within the same tree.
-Once larval feeding is complete, the larva will pupate into an adult during the spring/early summer and exit the tree, restarting the cycle.
+After hatching, larvae tunnel under the bark and later deep into the wood as they mature.
+Larvae overwinter inside the tree and may remain there for one to two years.
+In spring or early summer, larvae will pupate into adults and exit the tree, restarting the cycle.

 Identification

-The egg niches created by ALB females are also roughly the size of a dime, but are more oval in shape.
-Since the ALB attacks live trees, sap may be seen weeping down the bark under an egg niche.
-Asian longhorned beetles are present within trees and will not be visible as larvae.
-As they tunnel in trees they will expel sawdust out of their galleries.
-The sawdust may be visible on the upper sides of branches or near the base of the tree.
+Female ALB beetles also create oval-shaped egg niches, roughly the size of a dime.
+Since ALB attacks live trees, sap may weep from the bark beneath egg sites.
+Larvae are not visible, as they live within the tree.
+As they tunnel in trees, they expel sawdust from the galleries, which may be visible on the upper sides of branches or at the base of the tree.

 Selected References: